 A rotator cuff injury is also known as:

-It's a type of shoulder injury to the rotator cuff; a group of four muscles and tendons around the shoulder joint.
-They support the shoulder and help it to move.
+It's a type of shoulder injury to the rotator cuff.
+The rotator cuff is a group of four muscles and tendons around the shoulder joint.
+These muscles keep the head of your upper arm bone firmly in the shallow socket of your shoulder.
+They support your shoulder and help it move.

 Problems with the rotator cuff are a common cause of shoulder pain.

-It can cause a dull ache that's often worse when you try to sleep on the affected side.
+It can cause a dull ache that's often worse when you try to sleep on the affected side or use your arm away from your body.

 Symptoms of a rotator cuff injury include: